Symmetry-enriched topological order and quasifractonic behavior in $\mathbb{Z}_N$ stabilizer codes: Analytical results for explicit models

-\emph{Mobility}---Similar to the WCF model, the periodicities $l_x$ and $l_y$ are the smallest positive $\alpha$ and $\beta$ satisfying the mobility conditions in Eq.~\eqref{eq:l_x} and Eq.~\eqref{eq:l_y}.
-We begin by concentrating on the $x$-direction.
+Similar to the WCF model, the periodicities $l_x$ and $l_y$ are the smallest positive $\alpha$ and $\beta$ satisfying the mobility conditions in Eqs.~\eqref{eq:l_x}~and~\eqref{eq:l_y}.
+We begin by concentrating on the $\hat{x}$ direction.
 It is evident that

 where